 2. Propane-butane mixture; used as household fuel;

-3. Dry gas; used to produce acylene, hydrogen, ethylene and other substances, from which, in turn, rubbers, plastics, alcohols, organic acids, etc. are produced.
+3. Dry gas; used to produce acitelen, hydrogen, ethylene and other substances, from which rubbers, plastics, alcohols, organic acids, etc. are in turn produced.

 Oil.

 Oil is an oily liquid from yellow or light brown to black in color with a characteristic odor.
 It is lighter than water and practically insoluble in it.
-Oil is a mixture of about 150 hydrocarbons mixed with other substances, so it does not have a specific boiling point.
+Oil is a mixture of about 150 hydrocarbons with impurities of other substances, so it does not have a specific boiling point.

-90% of the produced oil is used as raw material for the production of various fuels and lubricants.
+90% of produced oil is used as raw material for production various types fuels and lubricants.
 At the same time, oil is a valuable raw material for the chemical industry.

-Oil extracted from the bowels of the earth, I call crude.
-Crude oil is not used, it is processed.
+I call crude oil extracted from the depths of the earth.
+Oil is not used in its raw form; it is processed.
 Crude oil is purified from gases, water and mechanical impurities, and then subjected to fractional distillation.

 Distillation is the process of separating mixtures into individual components, or fractions, based on differences in their boiling points.